dexidp/website/content/docs/_index.md

 ## Reporting a security vulnerability

 Due to their public nature, GitHub and mailing lists are NOT appropriate places for reporting vulnerabilities.
-Please refer to CoreOS's [security disclosure](https://coreos.com/security/disclosure/) process when reporting issues that may be security related.
+Please refer to the project's [security disclosure](https://github.com/dexidp/dex/blob/master/.github/SECURITY.md) process when reporting issues that may be security related.

 ## Getting help